jayli3n/personal-site/README.md

 `Live:` https://jayli3n.me/

 Designed and developed from scratch using just `React` and `Styled Components`.<br>
-It is highly responsive thanks to `flexbox` and media queries using 6 breakpoints.
+It's highly responsive thanks to `flexbox` and media queries using 6 breakpoints.

 #### Things that took me a while to get perfect:
 - **smoothscroll** when navbar item is clicked